 Practices will be held at Fort Independence, a shared private warehouse space with Boston Roller Derby in Lynn, MA.

-There are two weekly practices for Level 0: Mondays and Thursdays from 6:00pm-7:30pm.
+There are two weekly practices for each level:

 If skaters will be absent from practice, please notify us on the forum at least 48 hours prior to the practice she will be missing.
 Parents should report absences on the brdforum.